seasketch/global-datasources/README.md

 # Global Datasources

 A set of global datasources published for use in SeaSketch [geoprocessing](https://seasketch.github.io/geoprocessing/) projects.
+This project itself is a geoprocessing project, that uses only the data publishing feature.

 [See full datasource list](./DATASOURCES.md)